renkarsu/assembly/README.md

 # assembly
-this is a graveyard for assembly code
+This is a graveyard for assembly code.
+Someday, I will make contents or summary for assembly code.